Earning money from renewable energy with the Smart Export Guarantee

 Anaerobic digestion and bio-gas (AD)

-The scheme will require energy suppliers to pay households for
+The scheme requires energy suppliers to pay households for

 with an extra income on top of their energy bill savings.